fab2s/NodalFlow/README.md

 NodalFlow shares conceptual similarities with [Transduction](https://en.wikipedia.org/wiki/Transduction) as it allow basic interaction chaining, but the comparison diverges quickly.

+## Traversability

+A Traversable Node is a node that implement the `getTraversable` method as defined in `TraversableNodeInterface`.
+The `getTraversable` method returns a `Traversable` that will be iterated over during the Flow execution.
+In other words, a Traversable Node is a node that provides many values at once, with each values being fed as argument to the remaining nodes in the chain.
+This would be exactly what occurs if the `Traversable` is an array, but you can also use a `Generator` and `yield` results one by one or whatever `Traversable`.

+Upon each iteration, the remaining Nodes in the chain will be recursed on.
+This is for example usefull when a data generator needs some kind of manipulation(s) and / or actions on each of his "records".

 ## NodalFlow Citizens